joelverhagen/flask-rauth/docs/index.rst

 Most OAuth 2.0 web services not only require you to specify a name, description, etc. to get a consumer key and consumer secret, but they also require you to specify one or more static ``redirect_uri`` values.
-These values form a whitelist of URLs that a user can be redirected to after authentication.
+These values form a white list of URLs that a user can be redirected to after authentication.
 The value you set should match the :ref:`callback URL
 <callback-label>`.